Haruko386/FunPDF/README.md

 FunPDF is a lightweight, self-hosted PDF reader and annotation prototype.
 It combines a Vue 3 web interface with a Go API and stores document metadata in MySQL.
 Uploaded PDFs and their editor state are kept in a local `Cache` directory.

-> [!NOTE]
-> FunPDF is still under active development.
-Translation, provider management, references, and some AI-related entries are placeholders or incomplete.

 <a id="get-started"></a>
 ## 🎮 Get Started